-Pumping from mine water supply wells was simulated as specified-flow boundary conditions with MODFLOW module WEL.
+Historical pumping from mine water supply wells was simulated as specified-flow boundary conditions with MODFLOW module WEL.
 Pumping rates were specified from Table 5.1.
+Pumping during the 2012 aquifer test was simulated using module LAK2, in order to simulate in-bore water levels in the pumping wells.